top of page

 None of the services provided by the Centre for Grief and Healing are counseling, therapy, or crisis sessions.

-our family/friend circle and have undergone a similar journey of learning to cope and live with our grief.
+Peer support is the help and support that is given to you by someone like you - we are the bereaved helping the bereaved.
+Our staff, students, and volunteers are all trained grief Peer Supporters with different identities and backgrounds.
+We are not counsellors or therapists; we are people like you who have experienced a death in our family/friend circle and have undergone a similar journey of learning to cope and live with our grief.
 We are survivors of our grief - we can provide you with experiential knowledge, educational information and support that was and is gained through our lived experience of being similarly bereaved.
-Self-disclosure is to be expected from the peer support worker and facilitators own experiences.
+Self-disclosure is to be expected from the Peer Supporter's and Group Facilitator's own experiences.

 Our organization does not deny the bereaved community from receiving our services and supports, unless otherwise noted (e.g., age limits).
 We are here to support you.